LoginRadius/engineering-portal/content/blog/quick-look-at-react-speech-recognition/index.md

 ```js
 const [message, setMessage] = useState('');
 ```
-Then add the 'message' to the output, we can add commands that generate a response.
+Then add the *message* to the output, we can add commands that generate a response.
 For instance, if I were to say ‘Hello’ the app would print back ‘Hi there!’ or something to that effect.
 Below, I've incorporated some simple commands and with that our quick dictaphone is complete!
 Take a look at this code where it all comes together:

 ```js
 import React, { useEffect, useState } from 'react';